 Machu Picchu was declared a Peruvian Historic Sanctuary in 1981 and a UNESCOWorld Heritage Site in 1983.
 In 2007, Machu Picchu was voted one of the New Seven Wonders of the World in a worldwide Internet poll.

-What fascinates me is that the older pre-Inca structure that existed before the Inca civilization is far more complex and advanced.
-You can see in the pictures the distinct difference between the two.
-Even with today’s technology, we would have a tough time replicated what the pre-Inca civilization maybe thousands of years ago,
+What fascinates me is that the older pre-inca structure which existed there before the Inca civilization is far more complex and advanced.
+You can clearly see in the pictures the distinct difference between the two.
+Even with today’s technology we would have a very hard time replicated what the pre-inca civilization maybe thousands of years ago,

-I spent about 4 hours at the historical sight, and once you get into the line, they sort of force you through.
+We spent about 4 hours at the sight and once you get into the line they sort of force you through.
 I have to say Machu Picchu is a magical place with an energy I have never experienced.
-Words really can’t describe the experience, and the picture doesn’t do it justice.
+Words really can’t describe the experience and picture don’t do it justice.
 In all honestly if your interested go and visit Peru and I promise it will be an experience of a lifetime.

-After getting many more pictures, we exited Machu Picchu loaded on the bus to go back to Aqua Calientes and then onto Ollantaytambo and then onto Cusco but not before celebrating a little too much the last night in Aquas Calientes.
-I imagine stories of the wild and wonderful fellow from West Virginia will be told for some time to come.
+After getting many more picture we exited Machu Picchu loaded on the bus to go back to Aqua Calientes and then the following day onto Ollantaytambo and then onto Cusco but not before celebrating a little too much the last night in Aquas Callientes and I imagine stories of the wild and wonderful fellow from West Virginia will be told for some time to come.

-I will go back to Machu Picchu without a doubt and hope to hike all trails leading to the ancient Inca ruins eventually and even onto Choquequirao.
-Maybe in March 2019, anyone interested in going let me know you will learn more about yourself and find answers to questions you never thought to ask.
+I will be back to Machu Picchu without a doubt and hope to eventually hike all trails leading to the ancient Inca ruins and even onto Choquequirao.
+Maybe March 2019 anyone interested in going let me know you will learn more about yourself and find answers to questions you never thought to ask.
 Little did I know at this time I would return to Peru two months later.

 GoPro Video coming soon……